Table of Contents

 The Blue Horizon Method: A Step-by-Step Journey

-- Timing: When does the vertigo happen?
-Is it first thing in the morning or after a meal?
+- Timing: Does it happen in the morning or after meals?

-- Triggers: Does it happen when you turn your head, or is it constant?
+- Triggers: Does it happen when turning your head?

-If you want to see what home sampling looks like, our Is There a Home Test for Thyroid Function?
-What to Know guide covers it.
+For home sampling details, see our Is There a Home Test for Thyroid Function?
+What to Know guide.

 Choosing the Right Blue Horizon Test

-Note on Collection: Bronze, Silver, and Gold tests can be done via a simple fingerprick at home, a Tasso device, or a clinic visit.
-Our Platinum test requires a professional blood draw (venous sample) due to the complexity of the markers.
-If you need a professional draw, our Nurse home visit service explains how that works.
-We recommend taking your sample at 9am for consistency, as hormone levels fluctuate throughout the day.
+Note on Collection: Bronze, Silver, and Gold tests can be done via fingerprick, Tasso device, or clinic visit.
+Platinum requires a professional venous blood draw.
+Our Nurse home visit service explains how this works.
+We recommend sampling at 9am for consistency.

 How to Discuss Your Results with Your GP

-It is important to remember that a blood test result is not a diagnosis.
-It is a piece of data.
-If your results come back outside the reference range, or even if they are at the "high" or "low" end of normal, you should take the report to your GP or endocrinologist.
+A blood test result is data, not a diagnosis.
+If your results are outside the reference range—or at the extremes of "normal"—share the report with your GP or endocrinologist.

 Lifestyle Support for Thyroid-Related Vertigo

-- Magnesium-Rich Foods: Incorporate leafy greens, nuts, and seeds into your diet to support your magnesium levels naturally.
+- Magnesium-Rich Foods: Eat leafy greens, nuts, and seeds to support levels naturally.

-- Consistency: If you are already on thyroid medication (like Levothyroxine), ensure you take it at the same time every day, usually on an empty stomach, at least 30-60 minutes before breakfast.
-Never adjust your dose based on a private test result without your doctor's guidance.
+- Consistency: Take thyroid medication (like Levothyroxine) at the same time every day on an empty stomach.
+Never adjust your dose without medical guidance.

 When Vertigo Might Be Something Else

-It is also worth noting that vertigo can exist alongside thyroid issues without being caused by them.
-Other common causes in the UK include:
+Vertigo can exist alongside thyroid issues without being caused by them.
+Other common causes include:

-- Labyrinthitis: An inner ear infection, usually viral, that causes sudden, severe vertigo.
+- Labyrinthitis: A viral inner ear infection causing sudden, severe vertigo.

-- Iron Deficiency Anaemia: Low iron levels mean less oxygen reaches the brain, leading to lightheadedness.
+- Iron Deficiency Anaemia: Low iron levels reduce oxygen to the brain.
 This is why our Gold and Platinum tests include Ferritin.

-- Vitamin B12 Deficiency: Essential for nerve health, a deficiency here can lead to unsteadiness and "pins and needles."
+- Vitamin B12 Deficiency: Essential for nerve health; deficiency can lead to unsteadiness.

 Summary